urbics/civitools/README.md

 ## Tools

- - `civi:make:db` to create a new civicrm database directly, using CiviCRM's civicrm.msql script.
+ - `civi:make:db` to build tables using CiviCRM's civicrm.msql script (db must already exist).
- - `civi:make:migration` to generate migration files, optionally with seeder and model classes.
+ - `civi:make:migration` to generate Laravel migration files, optionally with seeder and model classes.
  - Build the tables using Laravel's migration: `php artisan migrate --database=civicrm --path=database/migrations/civi --seed` (These are the default settings - change database connection and path as needed)
  - `civi:db:backup` to back up or restore the civicrm database.
 Be sure to set CIVI_DB_CONNECTION, CIVI_DB_DATABASE, CIVI_DB_HOST, CIVI_DB_USERNAME and CIVI_DB_PASSWORD in your .env file if any of the civicrm database settings are different from the default settings for your project.